19 Best things to do in Marrakech

 One of our favorite things to do in Marrakech is the Anima Garden (we visited it on our way from Imlil to the desert).
 It is a huge garden made by artist Andrée Geller.
 Completely worth the 120dh entry fee per person.
 You can get there by car or using their free shuttle

-Things to do in Marrakech (Around)
+Things to do around Marrakech

 Essaouira